 The Artist Salon Series features art professionals leading inspirational artist talks and professional development for visual artists.

 This month’s session features Vancouver-based self-taught painter Amy Stewart.
 Amy will discuss her artistic journey that began with a career as a Youth and Family Worker before becoming a full-time artist.
-She will share tips on how to get started with commissions, charging appropriately for your time, and building relationships with interior designers.
-Join in the live session to ask your questions.
+She will share tips on how to get started with commissions, charging appropriately for your time, and building relationships with interior designers and rental companies to increase your sales.

 About the Artist: